pypy/pypy/rpython/doc/getting-started.rst

 This will produce the executable "targetrpystonedalone-c".

 The largest example of this process is to translate the `full Python interpreter`_.
-There is also an FAQ about how to set up this process for `your own interpreters`_.
+There is also an FAQ about how to set up this process for :ref:`your own interpreters <compile-own-interpreters>`.

 There are several environment variables you can find useful while playing with the RPython: